spidermunkey/timers/dlog/1-10-24/post1.md

 This works, that works, it all kinda works or could work but I think alot of it can and should be abstracted into composable functions and classes that.
+For example the timer that was built doesn't always need to be a dom element, it could be a background function that starts, stops, resets, maybe logs data to server, and has hooks to do something when these things happen.

 I hate when this happens because this is the point when I want to start building or adding to a library of such functions but I also want to see the project through at my current capabliities and toolset.
 So do I stop and start, swap and shape, or keep powering through and start when I'm done with my tasks.